The Confident Eater

 7. Fear of accidental eating.
 If foods are not separate there can be the worry that a less liked food can end up being eaten without realising it.
 Eek!

 Trust over what is on the plate is a critical part of making progress.
-Which is why I am very negative about hiding foods, particularly when it comes to fussy eaters.
+Which is why I am against hiding foods, particularly when it comes to fussy eaters.

 8) Overload.
 For extremely sensitive children the sight of so many different colours and textures can be overwhelming.

-There are always ways to support a child to eat more widely and well.
+There are always ways to support your child to eat more widely and well.
 Often though, these are strategies that take time and patience.
-It’s also critical that our approach is positive.
+It’s also critical that your approach is positive.

 If your child is in the ‘no touching’ club, working on this is important for social flexibility.
 As we get older, more and more meals will consist of integrated dishes or foods served together.